angular/angular/aio/content/guide/aot-compiler.md

 * *Faster rendering*
    With AOT, the browser downloads a pre-compiled version of the application.
-   The browser loads executable code so it can render the application immediately, without waiting to compile the app first.
+   The browser loads executable code so it can render the application immediately, without waiting to compile the application first.

 * *Fewer asynchronous requests*
    The compiler _inlines_ external HTML templates and CSS style sheets within the application JavaScript, eliminating separate ajax requests for those source files.

 * *Smaller Angular framework download size*
-   There's no need to download the Angular compiler if the app is already compiled.
+   There's no need to download the Angular compiler if the application is already compiled.
    The compiler is roughly half of Angular itself, so omitting it dramatically reduces the application payload.

 * *Detect template errors earlier*